senocular/senocular.github.com/articles/js_object_primitive.md

 new Object() === new Object() // false
 ```

-When it comes to primitives, there is a primitive type that is similar to objects in this way: symbols.
+When it comes to primitives, there is a primitive type that is similar to objects in this way: the symbol primitive.
 Symbols don't have a literal syntax.
-To create them you call the `Symbol()` function.
-Each time you call that function, a new symbol is created and that symbol is always unique and not equivalent to any other symbol.
+To create one you call the `Symbol()` function.
+Each time you call that function, a new symbol is created and each symbol is always unique and not equivalent to any other symbol.

 ```javascript
 Symbol() === Symbol() // false